WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 **Content**: empty
 **Attributes**: standard HTML, src, alt, ~~longdesc~~, width, height, ismap, usemap

-Inserts in the document the external image referenced by the URI in the `src` attribute
+Inserts in the document the external image referenced by the URL in the `src` attribute

 An alternative text for the image (`alt`) is an essential feature for an HTML document with high accessibility.

-The `longdesc` attribute can be used to point to the URI of a document that describes in detail the image.
+The `longdesc` attribute can be used to point to the URL of a document that describes in detail the image.
 It is *deprecated* in HTML5.

 The `width` and `height` attributes should always be used to give the browser a hint about the size to be reserved for the image on the page.
 If these measures differ from the actual size of the image, it will be resized accordingly (and proportionally, if you specify only one attribute).
 In HTML5 these attributes can no longer contain percentages and cannot be used to obtain not-proportional image scaling.